tunityy/Neon8-Bot/README.md

 * Can add a comment of any length
 * Shows the success condition of the roll (e.g. `Success` and `Bestial Failure`), followed by number of successes
 * Can use "y" or "yes" in place of the number of hunger dice, to use the hunger value saved in the database for that user

+### Player information database

+* You can register yourself into the database and save some of your basic stats, for reference and to integrate with some of the rolls
+* You can see a list of one or more of your dynamic stats: hunger, humanity, stains, current willpower, total willpower, superficial damage, aggravated damage, and health
+* Can also look up someone else's stats, or the stats of all players registered to the server

 ### Takes Notes
 ![Note-taking](https://user-images.githubusercontent.com/80991664/118562423-e47ef600-b729-11eb-8895-c2ad616ed9cc.png)